Testing for stationarity of functional time series in the frequency domain: Empirical results

 \subsection{Finite sample performance under non-Gaussian observations}

-In this section, the behavior of the eigenbased test under non-Gaussianity is further investigated through the following processes: \begin{itemize}\itemsep-.2ex \item[(g)] The FAR(2) variables $X_1,\ldots,X_T$ as in (b) but with both independent $t_{19}$-distributed FWN and independent $\beta(6,6)$-distributed FWN; \item[(h)] The tvFAR(1) variables $X_1,\ldots,X_T$ as in (d) but with independent $t_{10}$-distributed FWN and independent $\beta(6,6)$-distributed FWN. \end{itemize} For direct comparison, both $t_{19}$- and $\beta(6,6)$-distributions were standardized to conform to zero mean and unit variance as the standard normal.
-The sample sizes considered were $T=64$ and $T=128$, since these are most similar to the ones observed for the temperature data discussed in Section \ref{subsec:emirical:data}, and $M=1$, $3$ and $5$.
+In this section, the behavior of the eigenbased test under non-Gaussianity is further investigated through the following processes: \begin{itemize}\itemsep-.2ex \item[(g)] The FAR(2) variables $X_1,\ldots,X_T$ as in (b) but with both independent $t_{19}$-distributed FWN and independent $\beta(6,6)$-distributed FWN; \item[(h)] The tvFAR(1) variables $X_1,\ldots,X_T$ as in (d) but with independent $t_{{19}}$-distributed FWN and independent $\beta(6,6)$-distributed FWN. \end{itemize} For direct comparison, both $t_{19}$- and $\beta(6,6)$-distributions were standardized to conform to zero mean and unit variance as the standard normal.
 All other aspects are as detailed in Section~\ref{subsec:empirical:null}.
-These additional simulations were designed to shed further light on the effect of estimating the fourth-order spectrum in situations deviating from the standard Gaussian setting.
+The additional simulations were designed to shed further light on the effect of estimating the fourth-order spectrum in situations deviating from the standard Gaussian setting.
 Note in particular that the $t_{19}$-distribution serves as an example for leptokurtosis (the excess kurtosis is $0.4$) and the $\beta(6,6)$ distribution for platykurtosis (the excess kurtosis is $-0.4$).
 Process (g) showcases the behavior under the null, while process (h) highlights the performance under the alternative.
 The corresponding results are given in Table \ref{tab:fourth} and can be readily compared with corresponding outcomes for the Gaussian processes (b) and (d) in Tables \ref{tab:null}--.\ref{tab:alt}.

 It can be seen from the results in Table \ref{tab:fourth} that the proposed procedures perform roughly as expected.
-First, under the null hypothesis for process (g) and for $T=64$, levels tend to be conservative for all $M$.
-For $T=128$, levels are well adjusted for $M=1$ and still decent for $M=5$.
-Both $t_{19}$ and $\beta(6,6)$ variables tend to be produce levels that differ only little from their Gaussian counterparts in Table \ref{tab:null}.
+First, under the null hypothesis for levels for both types of innovations, both sets of tests and both choices of $M$ are well adjusted and observe similar patterns as their normal counterparts in DGP (b) in Table \ref{tab:null}.
 Second, under the alternative for process (h), powers align roughly as for the Gaussian case in Table \ref{tab:alt}.
-Comparing to Table \ref{tab:L+TVE}, it can be seen that for process (h), the chosen $L$ are lower than in the Gaussian case.
 Overall, the simulation results reveal that the estimation of the fourth-order spectrum does not lead to a marked decay in performance.